AdS gravastar and its signatures from dual conformal field theory: Introduction

-We employ the WKB approximation to solve the wave equation for the bulk scalar field.
-From this solution, we obtain a semi-analytic expression for the retarded Green function as in \eqref{eq:gRn}.
-The expression agrees with that for the AdS-Schwarzschild black hole derived in \cite{Dodelson:2023nnr}, up to an overall normalization factor.
-However, our analysis does not rely on the presence of a horizon and is applicable to more general geometries, including AdS gravastar.
-In \cite{Chen:2025cee}, we constructed four-dimensional AdS gravastar and numerically computed the retarded Green function for the case of the geometry.
-In this Letter, we develop semi-analytic technique to evaluate the regarded Green function and apply it for AdS gravastar in generic dimensions.
-We also provide numerical results for the retarded Green function.
-The details on the analysis and the extension to AdS wormhole case can be found in \cite{long}.
+In \cite{Chen:2025cee}, we constructed a four-dimensional AdS gravastar and numerically computed the retarded Green function for this geometry.
+In the current work, we develop a semi-analytic technique to evaluate the retarded Green function and apply it to AdS gravastars in general dimensions.
+We also present numerical results for the retarded Green function.
+Further details of the analysis, as well as its extension to the AdS wormhole case, can be found in \cite{Chen:2025jbf}.